tandat0303/N8_TruongTanDat_Assignment2/README.md

         + For Batch execution:
             * Save all codes in a folder
             * Right click -> Choose "Run Tests"

+            * If you want a detailed report:
+                + Run tests with HTML report generation pytest --html=report.html

+                + After the tests finish running, a report.html file will be generated.
+                + Open it in any web browser to see a detailed, color-coded report of your test results.

         + For Individual execution:
             * Save all codes in a folder